Upgrade Windows to the latest version with Configuration Manager

 - Changing the system architecture from x86 to x64

 - Implementing UEFI.
 For more information on a possible option, see Convert from BIOS to UEFI during an in-place upgrade.

 You have custom requirements including using a custom base image, using third-party disk encryption, or require WinPE offline operations.

-The only prerequisite for the upgrade scenario is to have a distribution point available.
-Distribute the OS upgrade package and any other packages that you include in the task sequence.
+The only infrastructure prerequisite for the upgrade scenario is to have a distribution point available.
+Distribute the OS upgrade package or feature update, and any other content that you include in the task sequence.
 For more information, see Install or modify a distribution point.